danielv089/airlines-data-warehouse-pg/README.md

 ### Bronze Layer
 - Raw flight, cancellation, carrier, weather, and airport data stored in CSV files
 - Data loaded into staging tables in the bronze schema without transformation.
+- Data quality check performed (check row count, null values, duplicated rows and date range).
 - Preserving raw data.

 ### Silver Layer
 - Data validation, cleansing and transormation, when needed.
 - The raw data is already relatively clean, so minimal transformation was applied.
-- Purpose is refining data quality and apply consistent formatting and ensure atomicity.
+- Data separation in columns to apply consistent formatting and ensure atomicity and the 1NF.
-- There are missing data in the weather reports due of cancelled flights.
+- There is missing data in the weather reports due of cancelled flights mostly.

 ### Gold Layer
 - Creating and loading data into dimension and fact tables.